Anthony2be/Portal/README.md

 # Portal Project
 #### Overview
-- This is a WIP project that adds portals to minecraft using datapacks and resourcepacks
+- This is a WIP project that adds portals to minecraft using a datapack and resourcepack
 - It is about 10% done

 #### Credits